EanLombardo/obsidian-sample-plugin/README.md

 5. In the Obsidian settings for this plugin, paste your API key.
 6. Update your privacy mode settings if you wish.

-## Disclaimer
+## Disclaimers

-TaskHero is a trademark of Whetware Inc. This plugin has no affiliation with Wehtware Inc.
+TaskHero is a trademark of Whetware Inc. This plugin, and it's developers have no affiliation with Wehtware Inc.

+This plugin uses the network to make requests to TaskHero servers.
+The only information sent is the task text, and only if that is enabled.
+A TaskHero account is required to use this plugin.
+Data sent to TaskHero is subject to their [Privacy Policy](https://www.taskheroics.com/privacy).